bert2/microscope/README.md

 ## Changelog

+### 2.2.0

+- The code lense tooltip now also shows the method's byte size.

 ### 2.1.0

 - Adds new setting to the options page controling whether optimized (release) or unoptimized (debug) instructions are shown.